Home Majors Public Policy Analysis

 Across 40 schools, Public Policy Analysis graduates earn an average of $46,425 per year in their first year after graduation.
 Earnings range from $30,303 to $77,906 depending on the school.

-What is the AI automation risk for Public Policy Analysis?
+What's the top-ranked school for Public Policy Analysis?

 What's the outlook for a Public Policy Analysis degree?